savitais/hello-world/README.md

-# hello-world
-just another repository
+i want this as my ci
-hii i'm savita i'm doing the course on the devops ..it's amazing..
+hii i'm savita